ShVerni/AirBeamLogger/README.md

 # }

 ```
-and chage it to read
+and chage them to read
 ```bash
 # pass the PHP scripts to FastCGI server listening on 127.0.0.1:9000
 #